basameera/Predator-Prey/README.md

 [Download](https://processing.org/download/)

 ## To Do;
-1. A simple movement function
+1. New Plot window
-2. Add Cellular Automata to movement function
+1. Add Cellular Automata to movement function
-3. Implement predator-prey interaction when both meet in the same cell
+1. Implement predator-prey interaction when both meet in the same cell
-4. Add Initial simulation settings
+1. Add Initial simulation settings
+1. PP equ. in Processing

 ## Done;
 1. Generate initial number of Preys (green) and Predators (red) and show them in simulator env.